-While many of us are grateful to have extra time with our loved ones at home—the one silver lining of the COVID-19 health pandemic—even the most codependent of us have probably come to understand one simple truth: human beings are not meant to spend 24/7 with each other.
+While many of us are grateful to have extra time with our loved ones at home, even the most codependent of us have probably come to understand one simple truth: human beings are not meant to spend 24/7 with each other.
 No matter how much we love our friends, family, or significant other, everyone needs their space—it’s human nature after all.
 So, if you are lashing out at your quarantine partner, it isn’t exactly out of character.

 “Lives are meant to be lived out, not quarantined in,” says marriage and family therapist Paul Hokemeyer, Ph.D.
 “This fundamental principle is at the heart of the anger, resentments, anxiety, and restlessness that we feel during this stressful time.
 Unfortunately, the only way we are able to express these primal emotions is by lashing out at the people we are trapped with.”